apify/crawlee/README.md

 - <a href="https://github.com/apifytech/apify-js/tree/master/examples/url_list_puppeteer.js">Crawling a url list with Puppeteer</a>
 - <a href="https://github.com/apifytech/apify-js/tree/master/examples/url_list_cheerio.js">Crawling a url list with Cheerio and Request NPM packages</a>

-### Call to another act
+### Call to another actor

-This example shows how to call another act on Apify platform - in this case `apify/send-mail` to send email.
+This example shows how to call another actor on the Apify platform - in this case `apify/send-mail` to send email.

 <a href="https://github.com/apifytech/apify-js/tree/master/examples/call_another_act.js">Check source code here</a>

-### Act used and synchronous API
+### Actor used and synchronous API

-This example shows an act that has short runtime - just few seconds.
+This example shows an actor that has short runtime - just few seconds.
 It opens a webpage http://goldengatebridge75.org/news/webcam.html that contains webcam stream from Golden Gate bridge, takes a screenshot and saves it as output.
-This makes act executable on Apify platform synchronously with a single request that also returns its output.
+This makes the actor executable on Apify platform synchronously with a single request that also returns its output.

 Example is shared in library under https://www.apify.com/apify/example-golden-gate-webcam